brunofacca/zen-rails-base-app/README.md

     - Pundit is used for for authorization.
 The `User` model has an enum attribute called `role`.
 Its possible values are `:user` and `:admin`.
 The default value is `:user`.
-5. Customize the application colors by overwriting Bootstrap's variables in `app/assets/stylesheets/global.scss`.
+8. Customize the application colors by overwriting Bootstrap's variables in `app/assets/stylesheets/global.scss`.
-6. Remove unused items from the application, such as gems from the `Gemfile`, RSpec helpers, custom matchers and shared examples from `spec/support`.
+9. Remove unused items from the application, such as gems from the `Gemfile`, RSpec helpers, custom matchers and shared examples from `spec/support`.

 ## TODO
-- Set up CodeClimate with Rubocop, Reek and Brakeman engines.
+- Set up CodeClimate with Rubocop, Reek, Brakeman, and ESLint engines.
 - Set up continuous integration.
 - Use Yarn instead of gems to install front end libraries such as jQuery and Select2.